Select Page

 Mastodon was launched for the first time in October 2016 and the network claims to have more than 2.2 million users.
 Twitter has more than 300 million users.

-While many have praised Mastodon as a great alternative to Twitter, some have pointed out that it is not so easy to use, which means that Mastodon is unlikely to take over, even in the long term.
+While many have praised Mastodon as a great alternative to Twitter, some have pointed out that it is not so easy to use.
+It means that Mastodon is unlikely to take over, even in the long term.

 If you are looking to get more likes on Twitter posts and more views then feel free to contact us.